annotation/text-fabric/tf/convert/app/transcription.md

 1. The heading of a «chapter» is either the text in a heading-bearing element, or, if no such element is found, a sequence number and the tag name.
 1. Extra parameters specify how to find the head-bearing element for a «chapter».
-    This corpus is parametrized with
+    This corpus is parameterized with

     ```
     «propertiesRaw»